evan684/Jamf-Agent-Self-Heal-Tool/README.md

 =========================
 Example CLI tool for utilizing Jamf Pro's self healing functionaility which is only avalible via the API.

+This will utilize the jamf API to send a self heal MDM command a managed mac.
+This command will reinstall the jamf binary and re-enroll the device.

 Setting up Dependencies
 -------------------------